24/7 Fast Response Locksmith Service

 - NO call-out charges

 Shenley Brook End is a district and civil parish in Milton Keynes, England.
-It is situated in the southwest corner of the city, bordered by V2 Tattenhoe Street, V3 Fulmer Street, H6 Childs Way and H7 Chaffron Way.
+It is situated in the southwest corner of the city, bordered by V2 Tattenhoe Street, V3 Fulmer Street, H6 Childs Way, and H7 Chaffron Way.
 The village was originally known simply as Shenley, and its name is derived from the Old English words meaning “bright clearing”.
 In the Domesday Book of 1086, the area was recorded as Senelai.

 During World War II, the renowned mathematician and logician Alan Turing was billeted in Shenley Brook End while working at Bletchley Park.
-The distinction between Shenley Brook End and its neighbouring village of Shenley Church End dates back to the 12th century when a new manor house was built by the Mansell family in Shenley Brook End.
+The distinction between Shenley Brook End and its neighbouring village of Shenley Church End dates back to the 12th century, when a new manor house was built by the Mansell family in Shenley Brook End.
 However, by 1426, the two manors were under the same ownership, and the distinction between the two places became merely nominal.